 The full article appeared in the 24 November 2017 issue of Metro and can be also be viewed in the e-edition.

 Athletes who repeatedly suffer blows to the head face brain injuries and in the most extreme cases, death.
 Now, a new study has identified a biomarker that could be used to diagnosis a brain disease that affects athletes with repeated head injuries.

 CTE (chronic traumatic encephalopathy), which can currently only be diagnosed after death, is a progressive degenerative brain condition found in athletes who have suffered repeated trauma to the head, including concussions.
 The condition has a number of behavioural symptoms including aggressiveness, depression and memory loss.

 The disease is especially prevalent in American football players with a recent study from Boston University finding signs of CTE in 99 per cent of brains from deceased American football players…

-You can read the rest of the article here on Pocket-lint.com (originally published 29/08/11).
+You can read the full article at Wired UK (originally published 11 October 2017).